wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 You should have Python and Git already installed, but make sure you have either Python 2.7 or 3.4.

-## web site create on the Azure Management Portal
+## Web app create on the Azure Management Portal

-The first step in creating your app is to create the web site via the [Azure Management Portal](https://manage.windowsazure.cn).
+The first step in creating your app is to create the web app via the [Azure Management Portal](https://manage.windowsazure.cn).

 1. Log into the Azure Management Portal and click the **NEW** button in the bottom left corner.
 2. Click **Web + Mobile**.
 3. In the search box, type "python".
 4. In the search results, select **Flask**, then click **Create**.
 5. Configure the new Flask app, such as creating a new App Service plan and a new resource group for it.
 Then, click **Create**.
-6. Configure Git publishing for your newly created web site by following the instructions at [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
+6. Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control).

 ## Application Overview